 Turkey's intention was to take Afrin in three days.
-The hilly wooded terrain, fog, rain and mud and that YPG/YPJ/SDF forces were battle hardened, cohesive and highly motivated and had local support worked against this.
-Also Syria and Iran were allowing SDF reinforcements, weapons and other supplies to come through regime-controlled territory because Syria and Iran are against Turkey expanding its occupation of Syria.
-As the days progressed, Iran also became concerned that the withdrawal of SDF fighters from Deir Ezzor would lead ISIS to pose a threat to its militias on either side of the border, as born out by ISIS attempting to cross the border into Iraq on March 11.
-Turkey also accused Saudi Arabia, Egypt and the UAE of helping the Kurds.
-This meant 'hundreds' of foreign fighters, 2,000 members of the (Christian) Syriac Military Council, and an unknown number of Iranian-backed

-Syrian Arab fighters armed with anti-tank guided missiles joined the YPG in defence of Afrin.
-All these factors have led to a drawn out bloody battle, in which Turkey stands accused of committing war crimes and crimes against humanity.
+Working against this was the hilly wooded terrain, fog, rain and mud and that YPG/YPJ/SDF forces were battle hardened, cohesive and highly motivated and had local support.
+Also Syria and Iran were allowing SDF reinforcements (including 'hundreds' of foreign fighters, and 2,000 members of the (Christian) Syriac Military Council), weapons and other supplies to come through regime-controlled territory because both countries were are against Turkey expanding its occupation of Syria.
+As the days progressed, Iran also became concerned that the withdrawal of SDF fighters from Deir Ezzor would lead ISIS to pose a threat to its militias on either side of the border, as born out by ISIS attempting to cross the border into Iraq on March 11, and an unknown number of Iranian-backed Syrian Arab fighters armed with anti-tank guided missiles joined the YPG in defence of Afrin.
+Otherwise, Turkey accused Saudi Arabia, Egypt and the United Arab Emirates of helping the Kurds.
+At least a majority of these factors led to a drawn out bloody battle, in which Turkey stands accused of committing war crimes and crimes against humanity.